-Thermal, mechanical, and physical properties have been measured on fiberboard samples following accelerated aging for up to 15 years.
+Thermal, mechanical, and physical properties have been measured on fiberboard samples following accelerated aging for up to 16 years.
 The aging environments include elevated temperature up to 250 °F (the maximum allowed service temperature for fiberboard in 9975 packages) and elevated humidity.
 Accelerated aging results have been analyzed and used to build aging models.
 Correlations relating several properties (thermal conductivity, energy absorption, weight, dimensions, and density) to their rate of change in potential storage environments have been developed.
 Combined with an estimate of the actual conditions the fiberboard experiences in K-Area Complex (KAC), these models allow development of service life predictions.

 KAC completed calculations that supported extending the service life of 9975 packages with 3013 and non-3013 containers in storage from 15 years to 20 years.
 These calculations addressed the potential for degraded fiberboard properties following 20 years in storage using degradation models developed previously.
-The updated degradation models developed in this report have been compared to the assumptions in these calculations, and the current results remain consistent with those calculations.
+The updated degradation models developed in this report have been compared to the assumptions in these calculations, and the current results for fiberboard dimensions, density, radial thermal conductivity, and energy absorption remain consistent with those calculations.
+The axial thermal conductivity degradation rate slightly exceeds calculations estimate of 0.5% per year between 130 and 160 °F. Additional data will continue to be collected to permit future refinements to the models and assumptions.

 Some of the predicted degradation rates presented in this report are extreme.
 However, these relate to environments that do not exist within KAC or would be postulated only as upset conditions that would not likely persist for an extended period.
-For a typical package stored in KAC with ~10 watts internal heat load or less, and ambient temperatures below 90 °F, the fiberboard experiences storage conditions less severe than any of the aging environments.
+For a typical package stored in KAC with approximately 10-12 watts internal heat load or less, and ambient temperatures below 90 °F, the fiberboard assemblies experience storage conditions less severe than any of the aging environments.
 Fiberboard in conforming packages with lower internal heat loads should experience little or no degradation and is expected to provide a service life beyond the currently approved 20 year storage period.
 Packages with higher internal heat loads may not continue to perform their required safety functions beyond 20 years.
 Ultimately, service life will be determined by the cumulative effect of degradation from all the conditions these packages might encounter.
-Additional data continue to be collected to permit future refinements to the models and assumptions.

 The results and model predictions presented in this report are applicable to 9975 packages with cane or softwood fiberboard overpack assemblies.
-These degradation models do not address the effects of non-conforming conditions such as the presence of excess moisture and mold, or beetle infestations.
+These degradation models do not address the effects of non-conforming conditions such as the presence of excess moisture and mold or beetle infestations.